40net-cloud/xpert2023_aws_networking_demystified/docs/lab1.md

   Use `Ireland region - eu-west-1`<br>
   When completed, you can find the endpoint name in the AWS console.

-- Update the TF `varables.tf` with GWLBe name and re-run TF
+- Update the TF `variables.tf` with GWLBe name and re-run TF

 - Traffic should be routed through Fortigate CNF